datalakehouse/docs/docs/products/redis/get-started.rst

 Getting started
 ===============

-Get up and running with Aiven for Redis.
-This article shows you how to set up a Redis service in Aiven and learn more about the platform.
+Get up and running with DLH for Redis.
+This article shows you how to set up a Redis service in DLH and learn more about the platform.

-Create a new Aiven service
+Create a new DLH service
 --------------------------

-To create a new Aiven for Redis service:
+To create a new DLH for Redis service:

-1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
+1. Log in to the `DLH web console <https://console.DLH.io/>`_.

 2. On the *Services* page, click **Create a new service**.